lklok66/ice/objc/demo/iPhone/router/README.txt

 On the iPhone, run the router application.
 This application listens on port 12000 and on all network interfaces by default.

-You are now ready to try the Cocoa library or chat demo located in the demo/Cocoa directory of your Ice Touch distribution.
-To use the iPhone router, you need to check the "iPhone Router" checkbox and specify its IP address (192.168.1.3) in the "Advanced" panel of the library or chat client login dialog.
-The client will connect to the library or chat server on the internet through the iPhone 3G/Edge connection.
+You are now ready to try the Cocoa library located in the demo/Cocoa directory of your Ice Touch distribution.
+To use the iPhonerouter, you need to check the "iPhone Router" checkbox and specify its IP address (192.168.1.3) in the "Advanced" panel of the library client login dialog.
+The client will connect to the library server on the internet through the iPhone 3G/Edge connection.

 To test the demo/Ice/helloRouter demo change the value of "Ice.Default.Router" in config.client to: